Green-Phys/green-mbtools/README.md

 * Fourier transformation between imaginary-time and Matsuabara frequency domain.
 * Wannier interpolation
 * Maxent analytical continuation (External C++ library required: https://github.com/CQMP/Maxent)
-* Nevanlinna analytical continuation (External C++ library in `Nevanlinna`, authored by Jiani Fei [Phys.
+* Nevanlinna analytical continuation (External C++ library in `Nevanlinna`, authored by Fei et.al.
+[Phys.
 Rev. Lett.
-126, 056402 (2021)].
+126, 056402 (2021)](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.126.056402).
+* Caratheodory analytical continuation for complex valued matrices (External C++ library in `Caratheodory`, authored by Fei et.al.
+[Phys.
+Rev. B 104, 165111 (2021)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.104.165111).

 To-Do-List
 -----------
-* There are two separate functions for Nevanlinna analytical continuation: `analyt_cont/nevan_run` and `analyt_cont/nevan_run_selfenergy`.
-Only difference now is the value of the parameter `spectral` (1 for Green's function continuation, and 0 for self-energy) and the final HDF5 output file.
-Remove this redundancy and merge into one code.

-* Hardy optimization: Read the `coeff` file and optimize `theta[M+1] (z)` within the python package itself.
+* Implement (or incorporate) Hardy optimization in Nevanlinna analytic continuation: read the `coeff` file and optimize `theta[M+1] (z)` within the python package itself.
 I believe that we shouldn't need more than `np.complex128` precision to implement this.
 * Fix `examples/winter*.py`: The original example for Silicon has been modified to Hydrogen (for which test data is available).
 The high-symmetry points in the interpolation need to be readjusted accordingly.